cerberus-org/cerberus-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

+## Commit message guidelines

+The seven rules of a great Git commit message:

+>Keep in mind: This has all been said before.

+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain what and why vs. how

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.